mlautman/ros2_documentation/RQT2-Source-Install.rst

 - Windows 10 with Visual Studio 2017
 - Mac OSX Sierra 10.12.x

+*Note:* Windows 10 has limited support at the moment.
+The Python plugins should work but C++ is a work in progress.

 Other Requirements
 ~~~~~~~~~~~~~~~~~~

 - In ROS2 Crystal the minimum Qt version is ``Qt5``
+-

 Building From Source
 --------------------